-These questions require explanation.
-What you will study will help you see the whole picture.
+But these questions require explanation.
+Careful study brings the whole picture.
 The Bible describes Satan in many scriptures.
 This booklet primarily examines the verses explaining the devil’s origin.
 (Our longer booklet, A World in Captivity, discusses the many scriptures describing his role, strategy and devices.
 Read this companion booklet to understand the overall nature of how the devil works.)

-God originally created three archangels: Lucifer (who became Satan), Michael and Gabriel.
-Each ruled one-third of hundreds of millions of angels (Rev. 5:11).
-Lucifer ruled the pre-Adamic world with his third.
-He, along with his angels, rebelled against the government of God, and today he leads these now fallen angels, or demons, as the god of this world.
+God originally created three archangels: Michael, Gabriel and Lucifer (who became Satan).
+These three were placed in charge of hundreds of millions of angels (Rev. 5:11).
+Lucifer ruled the pre-Adamic world with his angels.
+He, along with a third of all angels, rebelled against the government of God, and today he leads these now fallen angels, or demons, as the god of this world.

 Genesis 1:1 states, “In the beginning God created the heaven and the earth.”
 This scripture sets the stage for our study.

-The book of Job best describes the time when God created the earth, billions of years ago.
+The book of Job describes when God created the Earth, billions of years ago.
 God asked Job a series of questions: “Where were you when I laid the foundations of the earth?
 Declare, if you have understanding.
 Who has laid the measures thereof, if you know?
 Or who has stretched the line upon it?…When the morning stars sang together, and all the sons of God shouted for joy?”
 (38:4-5, 7).

 These “stars” were angels (Rev. 12:4), also described as “sons of God.”
 (Of course, literal stars do not sing.)
 Notice that it says “all” of them “shouted” and “sang together.”
-There were not yet demons at the time of creation in Genesis 1:1.
+This proves there were not yet demons at the time of creation in Genesis 1:1.

 The word translated “was” is hayah.
 In Genesis 2:7, this word is correctly translated “became,” and in Genesis 9:15, “become.”

 Psalm 104:30 says that God “renews the face of the earth.”
-The seven days of the creation week are when God renewed a damaged, injured earth, then completely covered with water (Gen. 1:2).
+The seven days of the creation week are when God renewed a damaged, injured Earth, then completely covered with water (Gen. 1:2).
 We will see that this was caused by the devil.
-Acts 3:19-21 reveals that only the Return of Christ will bring the “restitution [the restoring] of all things.”

 So we know what happened.
 But how did it happen?
-How did the earth go from being beautiful and perfect at creation to chaotic, confused, waste and empty?
+How did the Earth go from beautiful and perfect at Creation to chaotic, confused, waste and empty?
 Since God is not the author of confusion (I Cor.
 14:33), we know that He did not destroy the earth.
-Then who or what caused this?
+Then who or what did?

-Isaiah 14:12-15 tells a remarkable story containing many clues about where Lucifer was once located, what he did and what happened to him.
+Isaiah 14:12-15 tells a remarkable story.
 Read carefully, noticing the emphasized key phrases: “How are you fallen from heaven, O Lucifer, son of the morning!
 How are you cut down to the ground, which did weaken the nations!
 For you have said in your heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds: I will be like the Most High.
 Yet you shall be brought down to hell [the “grave”—verses 9 and 11], to the sides of the pit.”

 The one called “Lucifer” could not possibly be a man.
 The things he did are impossible for any human being to do.
 Only the devil “weakens the nations” and could have said he would “ascend into heaven.”
 Certainly no man could be “cut down to the ground” in the way described here.
 Finally, no man has a throne that could be put above the “stars of heaven.”